The Bedroom Secrets of the Master Chefs: Plot summary

 Skinner returns to Leith where he continues the search for his father and starts a relationship with Kibby's sister.
 When he discovers de Fretais having sex with Kay, he tries to kill them both, succeeding in killing the chef and gravely injuring his ex-girlfriend.
-By the end of the story Kibby is strongly alluded to be Skinner's half brother, with Brian's father, Keith Kibby being the man for whom Skinner had been searching.
+By the end of the story Kibby is strongly implied to be Skinner's half brother, with Brian's father, Keith Kibby being the man for whom Skinner had been searching.
 Skinner knows this with reasonable certainty, as he dies at Brian's hand.

 Themes

 The book marks a departure for Welsh in that, although ecstasy, cannabis and cocaine are mentioned in passing, there is little reference to the dance club scene of most of his other work.
 On the contrary, it is alcohol abuse which punctuates the novel, along with the themes of personal identity (touched upon in Marabou Stork Nightmares) and romantic love (The Undefeated, from Ecstasy).

 The story is told against the backdrop of the 2004 U.S. elections and the war in Iraq.

 Skinner's mother is a former punk fan, and although the question of her son's paternity is as good as answered by the end of the book, a possibility remains that Joe Strummer, the late Clash singer, could also have been a candidate.